jpetazzo/jpetazzo.github.io/_posts/2015-05-27-docker-images-vulnerabilities.markdown

 in an upper layer, then that upper layer will have `/etc/.wh.foo.conf`, and the file `foo.conf` won't show up in the container.
 It is masked by the whiteout, so to speak.

+As it turns out, the amazing [Tianon] actually wrote a [script] to do exactly that, if you're interested!

 ### Auditing the images